pschatzmann/arduino-liblame/README.md

 ```

 ### Changes to Original Code
+The initial code was working prefectly with my [Arduino Simulator](https://github.com/pschatzmann/Arduino-Emulator) on the desktop, but as soon I as I deployed it on an ESP32 it was crashing because of different reasons:

+- The memory structures were partly too big
+- Long arrays were allocated on the stack

+So I needed to adjust the original code quite a bit.
 You can activate some micro processor specific functionaitly in config.h.

 ```
 // use precalculated log table